PisutSukpool/CRM-Analytics/Homework 08/readme.md

 Feature Engineering

-   create feature that maybe relate to model about 60 features
+   create feature that maybe relate to model more than 50 features

     1. Customer Movement viz Repeat and Reactivated in each active customer periods (1 month , 2 months , 3 months)